xImAnton/mcweb/README.md

 * add global ws broadcast for e.g. server creation
 * migrate to some nosql db <-- permissions for users for each server coming
 * use regex to validate api input, filter code injections
+* dont fetch all paper download urls on start, only the versions and their latest build, fetch download url when actually trying to download server

 ## Todo Client
 * add more documentation comments